Yolinux.com

 between display updates.

-allowed.
-Entering 0 causes (nearly) continuous updates, with an
+not allowed.
+Entering 0 causes (nearly) continuous

-unsatisfactory display as the system and tty driver try to keep
+updates, with an unsatisfactory display as the system and

-up with top's demands.
-The delay value is inversely propor-
+tty driver try to keep up with top's demands.
+The delay

-If at any time you wish to know the current delay time, simply
+If at any time you wish to know the current delay time,

-?G? :Choose_Another_Window/Field_Group
+'G' :Choose_Another_Window/Field_Group

-especially after experimenting with alternate-display mode.
+these 4 windows, especially after experimenting with alter-

-?I? :Irix/Solaris_Mode_toggle
+'I' :Irix/Solaris_Mode_toggle

-When operating in 'Solaris mode' ('I' toggled Off), a task's cpu
+When operating in 'Solaris mode' ('I' toggled Off), a

-ing this command, you'll be informed of the new state of this
+CPUs.
+After issuing this command, you'll be informed of

-?u? :select a user
+'u' :select a user

 You will be prompted for a UID or username.
 Only processes

 belonging to the selected user will be displayed.
-This option
+This

-matches on the effective UID.
+option matches on the effective UID.

-?U? :select a user
+'U' :select a user

 You will be prompted for a UID or username.
 Only processes

 belonging to the selected user will be displayed.
-This option
+This

-* ?k? :Kill_a_task
+* 'k' :Kill_a_task

 You will be prompted for a PID and then the signal to send.
-The

-ever, you can send any signal, via number or name.
+However, you can send any signal, via number or name.

-depending on your progress:
+lowing depending on your progress:

 1) at the pid prompt, just press <Enter>